Seven Days Following the Great Migration: A Serengeti Safari Journal

 Day 1: Arusha to Seronera — The Long Road In

 The drive from Arusha to the Serengeti takes 7-8 hours on roads that start as tarmac, become gravel, then become suggestions.
-I'd considered the bush flight ($300-400 one way, 1.5 hours) but chose to drive for the scenery.
-Good call.
-The road passes through Ngorongoro Conservation Area, and the first viewpoint over the Ngorongoro Crater — 19 km across, 600m deep, filled with 25,000 large animals — stopped me cold.
+You could take the bush flight ($300-400 one way, 1.5 hours), but the drive earns every one of its hours.
+The road passes through Ngorongoro Conservation Area, and the first viewpoint over the Ngorongoro Crater — 19 km across, 600m deep, filled with 25,000 large animals — stops you cold.

-We stopped at Olduvai Gorge, the paleoanthropological site where the Leakey family discovered 1.8-million-year-old hominid fossils.
+Stop at Olduvai Gorge along the way, the paleoanthropological site where the Leakey family discovered 1.8-million-year-old hominid fossils.
 Small museum, $5 entry, worth the hour.
-Holding a cast of a skull that's older than our entire species is a perspective reset.
+Holding a cast of a skull older than our entire species resets your sense of scale in a single breath.

-Arrived at camp in Seronera Valley (central Serengeti) at 4PM.
-First sundowner at 5:30 — gin and tonic on the edge of the plains, watching the sunset turn the grass gold.
-A pair of topi antelope silhouetted against the sky.
-I've been to a lot of sunsets.
-This one was different.
+Camp sits in Seronera Valley (central Serengeti), and most drives roll in around 4PM.
+The first sundowner comes at 5:30 — gin and tonic on the edge of the plains, the sunset turning the grass gold, a pair of topi antelope silhouetted against the sky.
+You've watched plenty of sunsets.
+This one lands differently.

 Highlight: Ngorongoro Crater viewpoint.
-I wasn't ready for the scale.
+Nothing prepares you for the scale.

 Lowlight: Seven hours on gravel roads.
-My spine disagreed with this decision.
+Pack patience and a cushion.

 Day 2: Seronera Valley — Lion Territory

 Morning game drive at 6AM.
-The Seronera River attracts resident predators year-round, and our guide David headed straight for a section of the river where he'd seen lion tracks the day before.
+The Seronera River draws resident predators year-round, and a good guide heads straight for the stretch where lion tracks turned up the day before.

-Within 30 minutes: a pride of seven lions — two adult females, five sub-adults — resting on a rocky outcrop (kopje).
-They were 15 meters from the vehicle.
-One female opened her eyes, looked directly at me, blinked slowly, and went back to sleep.
-I've never felt simultaneously so visible and so irrelevant.
+Within 30 minutes: a pride of seven lions — two adult females, five sub-adults — resting on a rocky outcrop (kopje), 15 meters from the vehicle.
+One female opens her eyes, looks directly at you, blinks slowly, and goes back to sleep.
+Few moments make you feel so visible and so gloriously irrelevant at once.

-David explained the kopjes: granite rock outcrops that dot the Serengeti plains.
-Lions love them — the elevated position gives them a vantage point for hunting, and the rocks retain heat in the morning.
+Guides will explain the kopjes: granite rock outcrops that dot the Serengeti plains.
+Lions love them — the elevated position gives a vantage point for hunting, and the rocks hold morning heat.
 Leopards favor them too, though they're harder to spot.

-Afternoon: a full-day drive circuit around Seronera.
+The afternoon opens into a full-day drive circuit around Seronera.
 Elephants at a waterhole (three adults, one calf).
 A secretary bird stalking through grass.
-Hippos — maybe 20 — in a deep pool of the Seronera River, only their eyes and ears visible.
-And at 4PM, a lone male lion crossing the road ahead of us, mane blowing in the wind, completely indifferent to our vehicle.
+Hippos — maybe 20 — sunk in a deep pool of the Seronera River, only their eyes and ears breaking the surface.
+And at 4PM, a lone male lion crossing the road ahead, mane blowing in the wind, completely indifferent to the vehicle.

 Highlight: That first lion encounter on the kopje.
 The eye contact.